Tatjana Maria: 2022: First major semifinal at Wimbledon

 Maria won her second title at the 2022 Copa Colsanitas, defeating Laura Pigossi in the final.

 At the Wimbledon Championships she defeated Astra Sharma, Sorana Cîrstea and then world No. 5, Maria Sakkari (her fifth top 10 win), and, in the round of 16, the 12th-seeded Jeļena Ostapenko, winning after saving two match points.
 This made her the oldest player to debut in a Wimbledon quarterfinal.
 In the quarterfinals, she beat compatriot Jule Niemeier who was ranked 97th, in three sets.
-She reached a Wimbledon semifinal as the sixth female player in the Open era over the age of 34, and the sixth woman from Germany.
+She became the sixth female player in the Open era to reach the Wimbledon semifinal after the age of 34, and only the sixth woman from Germany to reach the tournament's semifinal.
 She lost her semifinal match to the second seed and world No. 2, Ons Jabeur, in three sets.
 She was the first mother-of-two to make the last four of a major since Margaret Court at Wimbledon 1975, and only the fourth player ranked outside the top 100 to reach the Wimbledon semifinals.
 She was awarded the WTA Comeback Player of the Year for her performance in 2022.